IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 * `formModal.js` Spawns a popup containing a `<form>` and returns the forms' JSON data when submitted
 * `trackTransaction.js` A small helper for checking the status of the 'update ipfs hash' transaction
-* `ipfsInfo.js` Handles logic for retreiving data and updating contract (with option to pass in the methods)
+* `ipfsInfo.js` Handles logic for retreiving data and updating contract (with option to pass in the contract's methods)
 * `ipfsInfo.html` Shows a loading indicator and the IPFS data when it's loaded

 Our component will depend on a couple of packages; a helper for spawning modals, and a form serializer:

 ```
+// you don't need to do this if you added all the packages in the beginning
 meteor add hitchcott:ez-modal pcel:serialize
 ```